 You already know what strategic intuition is and how it works.
 Now, you may be wondering what can you do to develop it.
-The first thing to know is that, like any other skills you possess, you are born without intuition and you begin to learn it and master it with time.
+The first thing to know is that, like any other skill you possess, you are born without intuition and you begin to learn it and master it with time.
 And, in order to become a master, you should work every day on it.

 Meditating, engaging in creative hobbies, taking a walk around nature, trusting yourself, and paying attention to your senses are some activities that can help you develop and strengthen your intuition.
 Synctuition offers guided meditation and three-dimensional sounds to stimulate your intuitive mind.
-All you need is 25 minutes of your time, a smart device and a headphone set.
+All you need is 25 minutes of your time, a smart device, and a headphone set.